MASEOKJAE/Keep_Project2/README.md

 * A user can create a backup space for a target directory, and then copy the files in the directory to the backup space using keep
 * User commands
-  - <span style="color:red">keep init</span>: construct a backup space for the current directory, and initialize it
+  - <font color="red">keep init<font>: construct a backup space for the current directory, and initialize it
-  - keep track <file or directory>: start to track a specified file or all files under the specified directory as backup targets
+  - keep track  \<file or directory\>: start to track a specified file or all files under the specified directory as backup targets
   - keep untrack <file or directory>: cancel tracking the specified file or all fines under the specified directory
-  - keep store “<note>”: store the current status of the current directory
+  - keep store "\<note\>": store the current status of the current directory
-  - keep restore <version>: bring back the status of the specified version
+  - keep restore \<version\>: bring back the status of the specified version
   - keep versions: show the list of versions

 ***